-8.1 Responsibilities of organisations authorising national PGD templates
+8.1 Responsibilities of organisations authorising SPS national PGD templates

-Organisations listed in the legislation as able to authorise PGDs (see paragraph 3.1) will:
+Organisations listed in the legislation as able to authorise PGDs will:

-- Adapt the national PGD template, completing the sections highlighted in blue to reflect local process, policy and guidance. - Clinically sign the national PGD template. - Authorise national PGD templates according to their clinical governance process. - Document any changes made to the content of the national PGD template to reflect local need in line with local PGD development processes. - Publish final signed version of the PGD on an intranet (if appropriate).
+- Adapt the SPS national PGD template, completing the sections highlighted in blue to reflect local process, policy and guidance. - Clinically sign the national PGD template or ensure the templates have been appropriately signed where this has been undertaken by an externally commissioned provider - Authorise national PGD templates according to their clinical governance process. - Document any changes made to the content of the national PGD template to reflect local requirements in line with local PGD development processes. - Publish final signed version of the PGD as appropriate.